11 January 2022

 Magistrate’s Court to Royal Court

-The Appellant has to file a form of notice of appeal with the Court within seven days of the decision subject to appeal.
+The appellant has to file a form of notice of appeal with the court within seven days of the decision subject to appeal.
 This should state the grounds of appeal and if the appeal is against all or only a part of the decision.
-Copies must be served on all parties affected within forty-eight hours of the notice being filed with the Greffe.
+Copies must be served on all parties affected within 48 hours of the notice being filed with the Greffe (court records).
 The respondent can apply for security for costs within seven days following receipt of the notice of appeal.
-The Court can extend the relevant time limits, on whatever conditions justice requires.
+The court can extend the relevant time limits, on whatever conditions justice requires.

-The Appellant has one month to file and serve their notice of appeal on all parties to the proceedings below who are directly affected by the appeal.
+The appellant has one month to file and serve their notice of appeal on all parties to the proceedings below who are directly affected by the appeal.
 Within seven days of the notice, the appellant must apply to set down the appeal by giving notice.
-The Registrar then sets down the appeal.
+The registrar then sets down the appeal.
 Within two days of being set down, the appellant must notify that fact to each party on whom the notice of appeal was served.
-The respondent may serve a respondent's notice on the appellant within fourteen days after service of the notice of the appeal.
+The respondent may serve a respondent’s notice on the appellant within 14 days after service of the notice of the appeal.

 Within four months after the appeal was set down, the appellant shall lodge an appeal bundle including a skeleton argument.
-Thereafter the respondent has one month to lodge its skeleton argument, following which a date to hear the appeal will be fixed, usually at least twenty-eight days later.
+Thereafter, the respondent has one month to lodge its skeleton argument, following which a date to hear the appeal will be fixed, usually at least 28 days later.

 Issues Considered by the Appeal Court at an Appeal

-On appeal from the Magistrate's Court, the Royal Court has wide powers.
+On appeal from the Magistrate’s Court, the Royal Court has wide powers.
 It can confirm, reverse, or vary the determination, or make such other order as it thinks fit.
-In matters involving the lower court's exercise of discretion, the Royal Court should not interfere unless the decision is clearly based on a misunderstanding of the law/evidence, or there has been a wrong inference drawn from the facts, or circumstances have changed materially since the original hearing.
-On findings of fact, the Royal Court should not overturn these unless there was no evidence on which reasonably to base such finding or that it was for other reasons obviously perverse.
+In matters involving the lower court’s exercise of discretion, the Royal Court should not interfere unless the decision is clearly based on a misunderstanding of the law/evidence, or there has been a wrong inference drawn from the facts, or circumstances have changed materially since the original hearing.
+The Royal Court should not overturn findings of fact unless there was no evidence on which reasonably to base such findings or that they were – for other reasons – obviously perverse.